The simple harmonic urn: Other stochastic models related to the simple harmonic urn

-provided $\E [X^4] < \infty$.
+provided $\E[X^4] < \infty$.
 This last upper bound is $O(x^2)$ by the computations in the first part of this proof.
 It remains to deal with the second bracket on the right-hand side of (\ref{divideandconkout}).
-By the algebra relating central moments to cumulants, we have where $k_r(x)$ denotes the $r$th cumulant of $N(x)$.
-Again appealing to a result of Smith \cite[Cor.~2, p.~19]{smith2}, we have that $k_2(x)$ and $k_4(x)$ are both $O(x)$ assuming $\E [X^4]<\infty$.
-(The fact that~\cite{smith2} does not count the renewal at $0$ is unimportant here, since the $r$th cumulant of $N(x) \pm 1$ differs from $k_r(x)$ by a constant depending only on $r$.)
-Putting these bounds together, we obtain from (\ref{divideandconkout}) and Minkowski's inequality that $\E [ (S_{N(x)} - x)^4 ] = O(x^2)$.
+By the algebra relating central moments to cumulants, we have

+where $k_r(x)$ denotes the $r$th cumulant of $N(x)$.
+Again appealing to a result of Smith (\cite{smith2}, Corollary 2, page 19), we have that $k_2(x)$ and $k_4(x)$ are both~$O(x)$ assuming $\E[X^4]<\infty$.
+(The fact that \cite{smith2} does not count the renewal at $0$ is unimportant here, since the $r$th cumulant of $N(x) \pm1$ differs from $k_r(x)$ by a constant depending only on $r$.)
+Putting these bounds together, we obtain from (\ref{divideandconkout}) and Minkowski's inequality that $\E[ (S_{N(x)} - x)^4 ] = O(x^2)$. \end{pf}

-To prove Theorem \ref{th:quadwalks} we basically need to compare $\E[ \Delta(x)]$ to $\E[ \Delta(x)^2]$.
+To prove Theorem \ref{th:quadwalks}, we basically need to compare $\E [ \Delta(x)]$ to $\E[ \Delta(x)^2]$.
 As in our analysis of $\tZ_k$, it is most convenient to work on the square-root scale.
 Set $V_n := R_n^{1/2}$.

-\begin{lemma} Suppose that $\E [ X^4] < \infty$.
-Then there exists $\delta>0$ such that as $y \to \infty$,
+\begin{lemma} Suppose that $\E[ X^4] < \infty$.
+Then there exists $\delta>0$ such that as $y \to\infty$,